JoeFry15/react-projects-misc/README.md

 # Miscellaneous React Projects

-A collection of React projects within an overarching React website
+A collection of React projects within an overarching React website.

 ## To Run